-However, I have worked with a few fighters who successfully do 1 strength training sessions per week and they do see strength gains from week to week.
+However, I have worked with a few fighters who successfully do 1 strength training sessions per week, and they do see strength gains from week to week.
 So it’s possible!
-It’s just not optimal for building the most strength in the shortest period of time.
+It’s just not optimal for building the most strength in the shortest period.

 One Session Per Week Strength Training